oracle/graal/docs/tools/vscode/micronaut/README.md

 On Windows the `native-image` builder will only work when it is executed from the **x64 Native Tools Command Prompt**.

 For Micronaut users targeting GraalVM Native Image for their Micronaut applications, the extension provides a dedicated **x64 command prompt using Microsoft Developer Tools**.
-You can check it by invoking **Micronaut: Build Native Image** task from Command Palette:
+You can check it by invoking the **Micronaut: Build Native Image** task from Command Palette.
+Notice which shell is active:

   ![Native Micronaut Command Prompt in VS Code on Windows](images/micronaut_cmd_prompt.png)